google-deepmind/mujoco/doc/python.rst

 ===============

 Starting with version 2.1.2, MuJoCo comes with native Python bindings that are developed in C++ using `pybind11 <https://pybind11.readthedocs.io/>`__.
-Unlike previous Python bindings, these are officially supported by the MuJoCo development team and will be kept up-to-date with the latest developments in MuJoCo itself.
+The Python API is consistent with the underlying C API.
+This leads to some non-Pythonic code structure (e.g. order of function arguments), but it has the benefit that the :doc:`API documentation<APIreference/index>` is applicable to both languages.

 The Python bindings are distributed as the ``mujoco`` package on `PyPI <https://pypi.org/project/mujoco>`__.
 These are low-level bindings that are meant to give as close to a direct access to the MuJoCo library as possible.
 However, in